Polymer/polymer/PRIMER.md

 See the [section on configuring elements](#configuring-elements) for a more in-depth description of the practical uses of each callback.

-<a name="published-api"></a>
+<a name="property-config"></a>
-## Published API
+## Configuring properties

-Placing an object-valued `published` property on your prototype allows you to define metadata regarding your Custom Element's API, which can then be accessed by an API for use by other Polymer features.
+Placing an object-valued `propertyConfig` property on your prototype allows you to define metadata regarding your Custom Element's properties, which can then be accessed via an API for use by other Polymer features.

-By itself, the `published` feature **doesn't do anything**.
+By itself, the `propertyConfig` feature **doesn't do anything**.
 It only provides API for asking questions about these special properties (see featues below for details).

 Example: